Effective field theory: Renormalization group

+Folk theorem

+Steven Weinberg's "folk theorem" stipulates how to build an effective field theory that is well behaved.
+The "theorem" states that the most general Lagrangian that is consistent with the symmetries of the low energy theory can be rendered into an effective field theory at low energies that respects the symmetries and respects unitarity, analyticity, and cluster decomposition.

-Examples of effective field theories
+Examples

 Fermi theory of beta decay

 The best-known example of an effective field theory is the Fermi theory of beta decay.
 This theory was developed during the early study of weak decays of nuclei when only the hadrons and leptons undergoing weak decay were known.
 The typical reactions studied were:

 This theory posited a pointlike interaction between the four fermions involved in these reactions.
-The theory had great phenomenological success and was eventually understood to arise from the gauge theory of electroweak interactions, which forms a part of the standard model of particle physics.
+The theory had great phenomenological success and was eventually understood to arise from the gauge theory of electroweak interactions, which forms a part of the Standard Model of particle physics.
 In this more fundamental theory, the interactions are mediated by a flavour-changing gauge boson, the W±.
 The immense success of the Fermi theory was because the W particle has mass of about 80 GeV, whereas the early experiments were all done at an energy scale of less than 10 MeV.
 Such a separation of scales, by over 3 orders of magnitude, has not been met in any other situation as yet.

 BCS theory of superconductivity

 Another famous example is the BCS theory of superconductivity.
-Here the underlying theory is the theory of electrons in a metal interacting with lattice vibrations called phonons.
+Here, the underlying theory is the theory of electrons in a metal interacting with lattice vibrations called phonons.
 The phonons cause attractive interactions between some electrons, causing them to form Cooper pairs.
 The length scale of these pairs is much larger than the wavelength of phonons, making it possible to neglect the dynamics of phonons and construct a theory in which two electrons effectively interact at a point.
 This theory has had remarkable success in describing and predicting the results of experiments on superconductivity.

-Effective field theories in gravity
+Gravitational field theories

-General relativity itself is expected to be the low energy effective field theory of a full theory of quantum gravity, such as string theory or Loop Quantum Gravity.
+General relativity (GR) itself is expected to be the low energy effective field theory of a full theory of quantum gravity, such as string theory or loop quantum gravity.
 The expansion scale is the Planck mass.

-Effective field theories have also been used to simplify problems in General Relativity, in particular in calculating the gravitational wave signature of inspiralling finite-sized objects.
-The most common EFT in GR is "Non-Relativistic General Relativity" (NRGR), which is similar to the post-Newtonian expansion.
-Another common GR EFT is the Extreme Mass Ratio (EMR), which in the context of the inspiralling problem is called EMRI.
+Effective field theories have also been used to simplify problems in general relativity, in particular in calculating the gravitational wave signature of inspiralling finite-sized objects.
+The most common EFT in GR is non-relativistic general relativity (NRGR), which is similar to the post-Newtonian expansion.
+Another common GR EFT is the extreme mass ratio (EMR), which in the context of the inspiralling problem is called extreme mass ratio inspiral.